WoodScene/AimMerging/Readme.md

 ## Step 2.
 Training and Inference
 To fine-tune the models, run the following command.
-This will also generate three metrics: Overall Performance (OP), Forward Transfer (FWT), and Backward Transfer (BWT).
+This will also generate predictions for three metrics: Overall Performance (OP), Forward Transfer (FWT), and Backward Transfer (BWT).
 ```ruby
 ./scripts/run_train_ours.sh
 ```